 The Stratis plant is based at the 11,000 sqm Doyle Sails New Zealand production facility.
 The factory has two production tables with multiple ﬁbre laying machines and laminators on each production bed allowing a full range of sails to be produced from the smallest dinghies to the largest Superyachts.

 The outside surface is chosen with the client, as Doyle has a huge selection of weights, colours and surfaces dependent on the type of sail and type of sailing the sail will be used for.

 The key components when developing Stratis has been two-fold, firstly the quality of the lamination had to be unsurpassable.
 Doyle’s reputation has been built on its earliest catch phrase, “Better Engineered Sails” so Stratis needed to stand by that.
 Secondly, each sail is 100% designed and engineered for the customer's yacht and application.
 Every time the Stratis machine runs a path of fibres it’s entirely custom made to that sail.

 We are continually developing our laminated sail products in terms of design, materials and manufacture.
 Our research department continues to experiment with new surfaces, fibres, adhesives and techniques with the aim of offering our clients the best possible product while our design department uses the latest computer technology and design tools to develop shapes and structures for faster and more innovative sails.

-The Stratis facility has three full time production floors across 11,000 sqm of floor space, capable of producing up to 3,000 sqm of custom Stratis sails each and every week.
+The Stratis facility has three full-time production floors across 11,000 sqm of floor space, capable of producing up to 3,000 sqm of custom Stratis sails every week.